Team STARS

 Secretary/Treasurer

-Founding Board Member and serving as Secretary and Treasurer of the organization, Linda Raffa is an East Lyme resident retired from a long career in education and business.
+Founding Board of Director and serving as Secretary and Treasurer of the organization, Linda Raffa is an East Lyme resident retired from a long career in education and business.
 Her experiences include Kindergarten teacher and Director/Head Teacher of two preschools.

 Her most fulfilling role was that of an educator.
 In addition, Linda helped manage several businesses, primarily as bookkeeper.
 Her volunteer work includes roles as secretary, treasurer, and president of parent/teacher organizations and other various organizations.